Buying a car Top 10 estate car buying tips

 8. Boost your luggage space

-If you need even more luggage space, there are some additional tricks you can consider.
-Many estates come with roof rails as standard, or can be ordered with them as an optional extra.
-Typically you can add up to around 100kg of luggage on rails in roof-top boxes - or indeed bulky items like bicycles, surfboards or canoes.
+If you need even more luggage space, there are some additional tricks to consider.
+Many estates come with roof rails, or can be ordered with them as an optional extra.
+Typically, you can add up to around 100kg of luggage on rails in roof-top boxes.
+Or you could use them to carry bulky items like bicycles, surfboards or canoes.

 9. 4x4 estates

 Here's another of those 'crossover' areas: estate cars with four-wheel drive.
-These offer the benefits of extra traction in slippery or snowy conditions, without many of the compromises of a traditional off-roader.
+These offer extra traction for driving in slippery or snowy conditions, without many of the compromises of a traditional off-roader.